 Mahonia Gardens is a small, ¾ acre, market garden in Sisters, Oregon.
 We focus on bio-diverse vegetable production.
 We are dedicated to growing quality produce-- while we are not certified organic, we follow organic practices, starting with organic seed and using absolutely no harmful chemicals in production.
 Our theories align with the idea that quality soil creates quality food.
 We primarily cultivate in 4’-wide intensive, permanent beds resembling French-Intensive or Bio-Intensive styles.
 Labor on the farm is done by hand, using broadforks and digging forks to create and maintain beds.
 We sell produce through a CSA program (~40 member), farmers markets, and some restaurant wholesale.

 Benji Nagel and Carys Wilkins founded Mahonia Gardens in 2013.
 We started our own project after working on farms throughout college, and participating in farm/building internships.
-Chloe Rossano started working on the farm at an intern for the 2016 season and will continue as a farm-hand for 2017.
+Last year we had a baby, Junius, who spent all of his days on the farm with us.
+He will be a year and a half this coming summer, so we will all be a part of his development on the farm.

 We started with Rogue Farm Corps in 2015 by hosting our Food & Farm Policy potluck.
-In 2016 we hosted the Body Ergonomics Discussion Circle and the French-Intensive Gardening Class.
+Since then we have hosted the Body Ergonomics Discussion Circle and the Intensive Market Gardening Class.

 The most important aspect of our project is our commitment to lifestyle.
 We choose to farm because of the way we are able to interact with our environment and our community through growing and selling food.
 We feel the impact everyday of doing what we love and supporting our local, as well as global, systems.
 Economic progress is not our goal.
 We work hard, grow and provide as much food as we can, and we also play hard.
 Our summer work hours are 6am to 2pm, which leaves time for lake adventures, hikes, siesta, and lots of music and dancing.
 We are not purists of any particular method or style- we’re always learning, always trying new things, always questioning ourselves and being open to the unknown.